Mathnerd314/stroscot/docs/Commentary/Time.rst

 Epochs
 ======

 The simplest method of specifying an instant is to give it a name.
 A named instant is called an epoch.
-There are numerous epochs, too many to list here.
+There are numerous epochs, and more being added (e.g. Jonathan Blow used the date of the Apollo 13 landing), but `Wikipedia <https://en.wikipedia.org/wiki/Epoch_(computing)#Notable_epoch_dates_in_computing>`__ lists some.
 The epochs may be a fixed instant in a given standard, such as the GPS epoch, or be dependent on a time standard to interpret as an instant, such as Rata Die.

 ::